caolyly1/InfoTrack/README.md

 2. Detailed steps for executing each test case, and passed/ failed steps - See Testcases folder
 3. Bug Report.ods files contains list of bugs found.
-3. Test Scripts, Execution Guide, and Evidence Videos:
+3. Test Scripts, Execution Guide, and Evidence Videos be saved on BOT_Ultimate QA practice.7z
-   + Complete test scripts for high priority test cases
+   + Complete test scripts for high priority test cases (/cypress and /Performance Test K6 folder)
-   + Clear and concise instructions for installing software, executing the test scripts, view the excution report
+   + Clear and concise instructions for installing software, executing the test scripts, view the excution report (refer /Guidelines)
-   + Video recordings demonstrating the execution of test scripts
+   + Video recordings demonstrating the execution of test scripts (refer /Guidelines)